 For instance, despite being Costa Rica’s smallest National Park, Manuel Antonio National Park remains a favorite must-see Costa Rica destination.

 In fact, since Poas Volcano National Park Was Closed for a while due to recent volcanic activity, Manuel Antonio National Park is now the most visited park in Costa Rica, receiving 150,000 visitors each year, (on average, about 410 visitors each day).

 You can also read a firsthand account of the Manuel Antonio National Park tour as told by a recent Caravan Tours’ guest.

 Where is Manuel Antonio National Park?

 Manuel Antonio National Park is located south of Quepos in the province of Puntarenas, on the west coast of Costa Rica.
-The park consists of 1983 hectares of land and is situated within the Central Pacific Conservation Area.
+The park consists of 1983 hectares (7.66 square miles) of land and is situated within the Central Pacific Conservation Area.